pratikpd00/mandelbrot-set/src/mandelbrot_algorithms/README.md

 Checks whether a complex number "escapes" the range of the mandelbrot within a number of iterations.
 There are two implementations of this in the repo, a sequential, CPU based one, and a CUDA based parallel one.

+If the absolute value of some z is over 2, it is guaranteed to escape the mandelbrot set.

 ### Other algorithms
-I am not currently planning on implementing these algorithms now, but they could be implemented in the future.
+I am not currently planning on implementing these algorithms, but they could be implemented in the future.

 #### Buddhabrot
 Tracks the trajectories of complex numbers as they iterate through the mandelbrot recurrence.
 This can reveal some hidden structure in the